bassjacob/ocaml-cats/README.md

 ### Examples

-Also see the `examples` directory for more comprehensive examples.
+Also see the `src/examples` directory for more comprehensive examples.

 #### Standard OCaml